dghuuloc/Data-Structures-and-Algorithms/articles/What-is-Big-O-Notation-Explained--Space-and-Time-Complexity.md

 | Exponential  |  O(2^n)        |                         1024 |                   1.26765E+30 |                    1.0715E+301 |
 | Factorial    |  O(n!)         |                      3628800 |                   9.3326E+157 |                4.0238726E+2567 |

+Simply put, `O(1)` stands for constant time complexity, which is the most efficient, while `O(n!)` stands for factorial time complexity, which is the least efficient.
+The `n` in the complexity represents the size of the input, so `O(n)` means that the algorithm's time complexity will grow linearly with the size of the input.

+Apart from Big-O notation, there are other notations that are used to describe the complexity of an algorithm, such as `Ω` (Omega) and `Θ` (Theta). `Ω` describes the best-case complexity of an algorithm, while `Θ` describes the average-case complexity of an algorithm.

 ## References